 As highlighted in most of the research, one of the SaaS industry trends of 2020 is ‘Vertical SaaS’.

 Software-as-a-service is subdivided into horizontal and vertical.
-Horizontal SaaS (like Salesforce) are huge, bloated systems that try to cover all general needs of any company, while vertical SaaS are industry-specific and consist of distinct features that allow companies to do certain tasks more productively.
+Horizontal SaaS (like Salesforce) are huge, bloated systems that try to cover all the general needs of any company, while vertical SaaS are industry-specific and consist of distinct features that allow companies to do certain tasks more productively.